 - Advise and mentor students.

-- Collaborate with basic science, clerkship, thread and curriculum directors to ensure horizontal and vertical integration between components of the medical curriculum.
+- Collaborate with foundational science, clerkship, thread and curriculum directors to ensure horizontal and vertical integration between components of the medical curriculum.

 - Serve on College of Medicine curricular and disciplinary committees as assigned.

-This position will include the expectation of scholarly work which can focus on medical education, clinical practice, or scholarship in some other area in which the candidate can collaborate with faculty and trainees.
+This position will include the expectation of scholarly work and/or research which can focus on medical education, clinical practice, or scholarship in some other area in which the candidate can collaborate with faculty and trainees.
 Faculty also participate in other service-related activities such as providing mentorship for students, contributing to COM committees, and participating in faculty development, among others.
-The Director of FOM represents the clinical sciences on curriculum committees and the student promotions committee.Minimum Qualifications:
+The Director of Anatomical Programs represents the anatomical sciences on curriculum committees.

-M.D. or D.O. degree from an accredited institution, board certification in internal medicine (or related primary care specialty), a FL medical license or eligibility for FL licensure, and credentials that merit appointment at the rank of assistant professor or higher by time of application required.
+Ph.D., M.D., or D.O. in anatomy/systems physiology, pathology or related field from an accredited institution and credentials that merit appointment at the rank of assistant professor or higher required.

-Successful candidates would have significant teaching experience with medical students and demonstrated teaching excellence documented by peer and learner evaluations and possibly teaching awards.
+Successful candidates would have significant teaching experience with medical students including instruction in dissection and demonstrated teaching excellence documented by peer and learner evaluations and possibly teaching awards.

-Significant experience teaching clinical medicine to medical students in lectures/seminars; small groups; and clinical settings; and expertise in assessment of learner performance.
+Significant experience overseeing cadaveric/pathology labs and co-course directors, teaching anatomy/systems physiology and possibly pathology to medical students in lectures/seminars; small groups; and clinical settings; and expertise in assessment of learner performance.

 Track record of curriculum development at the level of sessions, courses, and/or clerkships, including experience developing and implementing innovative approaches to education and faculty development for medical educators are anticipated.